-The community has grown from its roots as an online LinkedIn group to a monthly meetup event which last month saw close to 100 people meet to workshop the topical issue of social media in disaster management.
+The community has grown from its roots as an online LinkedIn group to a monthly meetup event which sees up to 100 people meet to workshop topical issues such as that of social media in disaster management.

-(Check out the videos of the event here).
+(Check out the videos of that event here).

 Government 2.0 is a relatively new term used to describe a new philosophy for how government and it’s citizens can interact online for the ultimate benefit of society.
 Birthed in the cultural and technological changes of Web 2.0, from where it gets its name, Government 2.0 focuses on greater openness in the processes and decisions of government; on the necessary part that citizens and the private sector must play in order to support the business of government, and the tools and technologies that allow both to happen in an efficient and effective manner.